bookpanda/2110471-COMP-NETWORK/lab/commands.md

 -   doesn't have power switch
 -   every port initially belongs to VLAN 1 (default VLAN)
+-   devices on different VLAN (10 vs 20) can't ping each other
+-   S1 can't ping S2 when IP is on VLAN99, which has no ports assigned to it
+-   when VLAN is deleted, all ports assigned to it are moved to VLAN 1

+## VLAN

 ```bash
 # give vlan interface addr